SilentNightSound/GI-Model-Importer/README.md

 <img src="https://user-images.githubusercontent.com/107697535/174320467-f5bd5969-86c7-45ae-ad07-d554aa6cc70e.png" width="800"/>

-4. Download the d3dx.ini from this repository, and override the one in "loader\x64"
+4. Download the d3dx.ini and d3d11.dll from this repository and override the oned in "loader\x64"
 5. Depending on the location of your Genshin Impact .exe file, you may need to change this line in the d3dx.ini file to point to your own installation (the game .exe, not the launcher.exe):

 <img src="https://user-images.githubusercontent.com/107697535/174322200-b1afea95-53f5-4add-be89-698f85503908.png" width="800"/>